icons8/lunacy-docs/docs/export.md

 ## Exporting a project

->**Note:** Bear in mind two important things:

->1.
-To be able to export a project, you should have at least one artboard in it.
->2.
-During export of projects, Lunacy ignores all objects that are beyond artboards, as well as the content of the <a href="https://docs.icons8.com/symbols/#symbols-page" target="_blank">Symbols</a> page.
+**Note:** To be able to export a project, you should have at least one artboard in it.
+Also, bear in mind that during export of projects, Lunacy ignores all objects that are beyond artboards, as well as the content of the <a href="https://docs.icons8.com/symbols/#symbols-page" target="_blank">Symbols</a> page.

 When exporting a project, Lunacy creates folders whose names correspond to the names of pages in the project.
 Inside these folders, Lunacy creates separate files for each object available on the respective page.
 Grouped objects and symbol instances are viewed as single objects.